KSO012/KSO012.github.io/index.md

   </h1>

   <p class="lead">
-    Turning what I learn into what I build, and Recording what I create.
+    Turning what I learn into what I build, and Recording what I build.
   </p>

 </section>